Review and road test of the MINI 3-Door Hatch

 Market and Model

 MINI these days offers three distinct spec packages with its models - 'Classic', 'Sport' and 'Exclusive' - though you'll only get the first of those if you choose the entry-level MINI One.
-Prices have risen slightly, which means that the entry-level MINI One in three-door form will cost you from just over £16,000; there's no longer a diesel version.
-For a Cooper Hatch 3-Door, you'll need from around £18,500.
+Prices have risen slightly, which means that the entry-level MINI One in three-door form will cost you from around £16,800; there's no longer a diesel version.
+For a Cooper Hatch 3-Door, you'll need closer to £20,000 as a minimum.

 Equipment levels across the range feature items such as ambient lighting, auto headlamps and wipers, ISOFIX child seat fixings front and rear and Bluetooth.
 The MINI hatch buying proposition has always been about tailoring the car to your personal tastes, so you might well indulge in extras like body stripes, a John Cooper Works spoiler and contrasting mirrors.
 You can also choose from technology such as a head-up display, a MINI Navigation System, MINI Connect telematics and traffic sign recognition.

 The MINI Touch Controller allows you to write individual letters that the system then recognises when you're trying to input a sat nav destination for instance.
-You can also upgrade the standard 6.5-inch central infotainment display to a rather more special 8.8-inch colour screen.
-Other options include two-zone automatic air-conditioning, heated front seats, a panoramic glass roof, a visibility package including windscreen heating, rain sensors, automatic light control, a Harman Kardon hi-fi speaker system and a sports leather steering wheel.
+MINI has standardised its bigger 8.8-inch central colour infotainment touchscreen, plus auto headlamps and wipers and two-zone automatic air-conditioning.
+Options include a new multi-tone roof.
+And heated front seats, a panoramic glass roof, a visibility package including windscreen heating, rain sensors, automatic light control, a Harman Kardon hi-fi speaker system and a sports leather steering wheel.
 You can also spend your money on Park Distance Control, electrically heated and folding exterior mirrors, and an automatic anti-dazzle function for the interior and exterior mirrors.
 As you can see, the base retail price is just an opening gambit.

 Cost of Ownership

 Manufacturers can't launch a car these days without trumpeting on about lighter weight, lower emissions and better economy - and so it proves with the latest MINI.
-The Cooper registers 58.9mpg combined cycle economy.
-The punchy Cooper S is fitted with a bigger engine but even here, combined cycle economy is rated at 54.3mpg.
+The MINI One and the MINI Cooper register up to 51.4mpg combined cycle economy and up to 126g/km of CO2.
+The punchy Cooper S is fitted with a bigger engine but even here, combined cycle economy is rated at up to 45.6mpg and up to 141g/km of CO2.
 It's also worth noting that the automatic gearboxes don't impose a huge penalty in efficiency.

 A further innovation lies with the MINI Driving Modes, another optional extra.
 Using a rotary switch at the base of the gearstick or selector lever, drivers can swap from the default MID mode to either SPORT or GREEN.
 The three choices offer a set-up which is either performance-oriented, comfort-biased or geared towards fuel efficiency.
 The latter includes a coasting mode when the driver removes their foot from the accelerator pedal.
 MINI Driving Modes also influence the ambient lighting, shift characteristics of the automatic transmission and the Variable Damper Control - if that extra cost option is selected.

 So what's happened to this MINI hatch?
-It's become better finished, the auto transmission option is now at last up to date and there are a great many more high-tech options to select from.
+It's become better finished, the adaptive damping option is welcome and there are a great many more high-tech options to select from.
 That said, despite changing so much under the skin, it feels very much a case of as you were, the brand perhaps a little cautious of alienating either existing owners or potential new customers with something radical.

 Don't let that make you think we're underwhelmed by this MINI.
 It's still a great hatch and the latest changes give it some legs to continue the success story.
 The prices look very reasonable at the moment, but to get the best from this car, you'll probably want to throw a few of those high-end options at it, so budget accordingly and take that into account when you're calculating your cost of ownership numbers.
 The MINI might have grown up but it doesn't look as if it's lost its sense of fun.